MIDA-group/CytoBrowser/INSTALL.md

 # Installation
 Before the server can be run, make sure Node.js is installed.
 The current latest version of Node.js can be downloaded from [here](https://nodejs.org/en/download/).
 This includes the Node package manager (npm), which is required to install the required modules.
-The latest version of Node.js that CytoBrowser has been tested with is v14.15.4, which can be downloaded from [here](https://nodejs.org/download/release/v14.15.4/) in case the most recent release becomes incompatible.

-Once Node.js and npm are installed, enter the top-level directory of CytoBrowser and run the following command to download and install the required modules:
+Once Node.js and npm are installed, enter the top-level directory of CytoBrowser (following `git clone`) and run the following command to download and install the required modules:

 ```bash
 npm install